 PubNub and MQTT – Better Together

-You may already have deployed MQTT-based devices.
+You may already have deployed MQTT IOT-based devices.
 Or you may be considering a new IoT deployment.
 Either way, the question arises, “When should I use MQTT, and when should I use PubNub?”
 And when does it make sense to use both?
-If you are considering robust, bi-directional communication options for your MQTT-based devices, PubNub provides enterprise-grade security, scalability and reliability, and many value-added features too, like functions-as-a-service and message storage and playback.
+If you are considering robust, bi-directional communication options for your MQTT IOT, PubNub provides enterprise-grade security, scalability and reliability, and many value-added features too, like functions-as-a-service and message storage and playback.
 The PubNub DSN is available worldwide with <250ms latency, and can scale to support all your Internet-connected devices.

 Like the proverbial peanut butter and chocolate, PubNub and MQTT together can elegantly solve many embedded device use cases.
 You can leverage PubNub with MQTT to satisfy use cases like low-latency, efficient anomaly detection, and integrating to machine leanring services.